jerryq27/Cheatsheets/Languages/Python.md

 `pipenv install` - Installs all dependencies in a Pipfile or creates a Pipfile which marks the directory as a Pipenv project.

+There are two ways of interacting with the virtual environment:

+1. Using `pipenv run $COMMAND`
+1. Using `pipenv shell` then `$COMMAND`

+Some other useful commands:

+* `pipenv --where` - shows the project homefolder
+* `pipenv --venv` - shows the location of the virtual environment folder linked to the project
+* `pipenv graph` - shows the dependency graph of the installed dependencies
+* `pipenv --rm` - removes the virtual environment folder associated with the project

+> Pipenv is a good solution for individual projects, however, it doesn't work well to have multiple subproject share the same Pipfile.

 ## Libraries & Frameworks

 [Django] - a high level web framework